CarterStefan/bird_watcher/README.md

 - View Bird - Here is where a user can view more detailed information about a specific bird.
 The top of the page will display an illustration of the bird, with information underneath of the birds name, scientific name, size, description, feeding habit and where the bird is located.
 Underneath the user has multiple options available to them to navigate around the site.
 If they have read some information on the bird they have the option to edit the bird directly themselves, or they can log an error report to admin.

-- Edit Bird - A user will click through to this page only from the view bird page.
-In doing so, the birds information is prepopulated on the form.
-The user can then find the field they want to change and edit the text.
-There is a submit button at the bottom of the form which will amend the information on that bird on the database.

 - Log Error - The user can submit an error report if they have seen misinformation on a bird, or if they are unhappy with something on the birds page.
 There are two parts to the form.
 The first is the name of the bird they are unhappy with, or they can submit a general error not relating to a bird.
 The second part is a free text box which the user can put a description of the problem they are facing.

 - Home - This page also shows a count at the top showing the user how far through the challenge they are.
 It features a hero image at the top and three options underneath to navigate around the site.
 They can direct to the report sighting page, my sightings page or view all uk birds page.